Chiara T. Ricciardone

 An article related to this project has been published as "'We are the Disease': Truth, Health, and Politics from Plato's Gorgias to Foucault" (Epoché 18.2, 2014).
-An essay on Socrates' last words is forthcoming in Ancient Philosophy.
+An essay on Socrates' last words has been accepted to Ancient Philosophy.

 I am also at work on a volume of philosophical fiction titled Adventures of Nobody, which explores the possibility that the idea of the self is itself a fiction, and perhaps no longer a useful one.